isildenizozturk/rock_paper_scissors/README.md

 # Rock Paper Scissors
 Java GUI Game

-You can find the code in master branch
+You can find the code in the master branch

-Wrote a class to represent the game and GUI Program to allow players to use the "Rock", "Paper" or "Scissors" button chose their choice to play the game against the computer.
+Wrote a class to represent the game and GUI Program to allow players to use the "Rock", "Paper" or "Scissors" buttons to choose their choice to play the game against the computer.